-where X.Y.Z is replaced by 4.0.8.
-Note that the artifact does not include any dependencies.
+where X.Y.Z is replaced by 4.0.5.
+Note that the artifact does not include any dependencies or logback.xml.
 Please, refer to README.md for the list of required dependencies.

 With SBT

 To declare Choco as a dependency of your project, simply update the build.sbt of your project by adding the following instruction: